Nyagahisaac/instagram/Readme.md

 ## Known Bugs
 ### Support and contact details

- Incase of a problem, issue or need more clarification, feel free to send an email : [ nyagahisaac@gmail.com ]
+Follow and following is on development working on it Incase of a problem, issue or need more clarification, feel free to send an email : [ nyagahisaac@gmail.com ]
 ## About